 - Having the ability to find common ground with any customer;

-- Being able to consistently follow up after assisting a customer.
+- Being able to follow up after assisting a customer consistently.

 Your company should also consistently measure and analyze the quality of the customer care that it provides by soliciting feedback about it from customers.
 This will help you to refine the above skills among all employees.